 Searching for a job can be done in a variety of ways.
-Making phone calls, using the internet or networking are just a few.
+Making telephone calls, using the Internet, or networking are just a few.
 It's important to use these "job search tools" in the most efficient way so that you don't waste time.
-Prospective employers will expect to see a resume and other documentation, as well as interview you to decide if you are a potential employee.
+Prospective employers will expect to see a resume and other documentation, not to mention interview you to decide if you are a potential employee.